mcountryman/simd-adler32/README.md

   </a>
 </p>

-A SIMD-accelerated Adler-32 rolling hash algorithm implementation.
+A SIMD-accelerated Adler-32 hash algorithm implementation.

 ## Features